akoidan/spring-boot-min/README.md

  - global scope of libs (lib A 1.0 depends on Lib b 1.0, lib C depends on Lib b 1.1) unless different classload pain
  - gradle project is only detected in IDEA when you remove .idea and reopen it
  - default policy of hardcoding default env var values directly into code
+ - build.gradle looks like a pile of trash, gathering everything in a single file